bem/bem-forum/README.md

     }
 };
 ```

-Then just run `npm start` for production mode.
+You may get them on https://github.com/settings/applications/new

 **Note**: `server/secret-config.js` is not under version control.
 You may prefer ENV variables `BEM_FORUM_CLIENT_ID` and `BEM_FORUM_CLIENT_SECRET` instead.

+Then just run `npm start` for production mode.

 ## Configuration
 Edit `server/config.js` to provide your github repo info.